Mikaela/mikaela.github.io/_posts/2015-05-27-systemd-networkd.md

 I am also using `systemd-networkd-wait-online.service` (`systemctl enable systemd-networkd-wait-online.service`) so `network.target` means that I have IP address before boot continues.
-There is 90 second timeout, but I still don't feel like trying this with wireless host as I would have 90 seconds longer boot time in new environments.
+<s>There is 90 second timeout, but I still don't feel like trying this with wireless host as I would have 90 seconds longer boot time in new
+environments.</s>

+*Update on 2015-06-07: on wireless hosts I am using Network Manager and it appears that `NetworkManager-wait-online.service` (`systemctl enable NetworkManager-wait-online.service)` works well and I shouldn't be in new environments so often that the 90 seconds timeout would cause more harm than good.*

 Currently the only thing using network.target for me is Reflector service from Archwiki which updates mirrorlist with the fastest last synced mirrors